IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/calendar/README.md

 - `Tab` will navigate through the subheader buttons;

 When `prev` or `next` month buttons (in the subheader) are focused:
-- `Space` will scroll into view the next or previous month.
+- `Space` or `Enter` will scroll into view the next or previous month.

 When `months` button (in the subheader) is focused:
 - `Space` or `Enter` will open the months view.